-2015-16 2016-17 2017-18 n/a n/a n/a
+2016-17 2017-18 2018-19 n/a n/a n/a

 Expected Results Performance Indicators Targets Date to Be Achieved Process for determining salaries and benefits of judges supports the independence of the federal judiciary.
-At least every four years.
-Final report and recommendations March 2016
+Every four years.
+Final report and recommendations.
+June 2016